cudmore/pie/readme-troubleshooting.md

 # Answer 'Yes' to question 'Would you like the camera interface to be enabled?'
 ```

+### Troubleshooting a DHT temperature/humidity sensor

+Run the simplified code in the `testing/` folder.
+If you can't get a temperature/humidity reading with this code, it will not work within the PiE server.

+Check the PiE server logs and make sure the Adafruit DHT driver is installed and run when the PiE server boots.
+You should see entries in the PiE server log like this:

+	[2018-10-14 09:53:59,596] {bTrial.py <module>:51} DEBUG - Loaded Adafruit_DHT
+	[2018-10-14 09:54:00,168] {bTrial.py __init__:178} DEBUG - starting temperature thread
+	[2018-10-14 09:54:00,172] {bTrial.py tempThread:918} INFO - tempThread() sensorTypeStr:AM2302 sensorType:22 pin:4

+If the DHT driver is not installed, install it with `./install-dht`, restart the PiE server with `./pie restart`, and check the PiE server logs again.

+### Converting video

+The PiE server uses [libav (avconv)][libav] to convert video from .h264 to .mp4.
+If libav (avconv) does not install during `~/pie/install-pie`, this conversion will not work.

 ### Checking if uv4l (Streaming) is running

 In rare instances the [uv4l][uv4l] streaming server does not stop properly.
 Streaming with uv4l runs at the system level and not in Python.
 As such, uv4l needs to be controlled via the command line.